On the Farrell-Jones conjecture for localising invariants: Introduction

 Finally, we refer to \cite[Ex.~1.9 and Cor.~7.71]{unik} for an argument that the functors appearing in the A-theoretic Farrell--Jones conjecture \cite{UW,Enkelmann:2018aa, KUWW} are special instances of \cref{weoirgjwegwergwerg9}.

 We conclude the introduction with an overview of the structure of this article.
 The first part of \cref{sec:phantoms} formulates an abstract criterion to decide that an assembly map is a phantom equivalence. \cref{sec:assembly} contains some recollections about assembly maps and the notion of phantom equivalence. \cref{sec:borncoarse} provides some basic vocabulary concerning $G$-bornological coarse spaces which is necessary for the following sections. \cref{rfoiqrejgoireggregwrgregwregwergregr} introduces the notion of properness which in turn is used to define the notion of a transfer class in \cref{sec:phantom-transfer}.
-The key point about transfer classes is that they enable us to do a ``Dirac-dual Dirac''-style argument, see the proof of \cref{ergiooegergergwergergergw}.
-However, instead of showing that the assembly map is a retract of an equivalence, the existence of a transfer class only allows us to show that the vertical transformation
+The key point about transfer classes is that they enable us to show that the vertical transformation

 induced by the diagonals induces the zero map on the cofibres of the horizontal morphisms.
 Hence $\As_{\cF,\Homol\bC_G}$ is a phantom equivalence. \cref{sec:squeezing} gives examples of proper objects.
 For the verification of properness we will use {the concept of} equivariant coarse homology theories \cite{equicoarse}.